 Are you a fan of history?
 Do you enjoy tales of the Great Lakes?
-Consider visiting the various historical lighthouses protecting Marquette's Superior Coastline.
-Each lighthouse has unique characteristics and can make a fun stop along the day’s adventure.
+Explore or learn more about the various historical lighthouses lining Marquette County's Superior coastline.
+Each unique beacon has its own characteristics and stories to tell and can make a fun stop along the day’s adventure.

 BIG BAY POINT LIGHTHOUSE